Millisecond Pulsars in Globular Clusters and Implications for the Galactic Center Gamma-Ray Excess: Comparisons with Previous Studies

 It is possible that the MSPs population found within globular clusters could feature a gamma-ray luminosity function that is different from those pulsars in the Galactic Plane.
 This could be motivated by the fact that globular clusters are known to contain an old stellar population, and their pulsars could plausibly have already lost much of rotational kinetic energy, compared to that of more recently formed MSPs.
 This difference, however, would lead us to expect MSPs in globular clusters to be systematically {\it fainter} than those in the Galactic Plane, which is opposite to that found in the studies of Ploeg {\it et al.}~\cite{Ploeg:2017vai} and Bartels {\it et al.}~\cite{Bartels:2018xom}.

 We can more directly compare our results to those of the 2016 analysis by Hooper and Linden~\cite{Hooper:2016rap}, which also studied MSPs in globular clusters, using in their case 7 years of Fermi data (compared to the 15.8 years of data used in this analysis).
 The 2016 study favored a MSP gamma-ray luminosity function with $\langle L_{\gamma} \rangle \sim (0.7-5) \times 10^{34} \, {\rm erg/s}$ and $\sigma_L \sim 1-3$.
-While the results presented here are statistically consistent with those of that study (at the approximately $\sim 1\sigma$ level), our analysis tends to prefer somewhat smaller values of $\langle L_{\gamma} \rangle$ and larger values of $R_{\rm MSP}$, by a factor of $\sim 2-8$.
+While the results presented here are statistically consistent with those of that study (at the approximately $\sim 2\sigma$ level), our analysis tends to prefer somewhat smaller values of $\langle L_{\gamma} \rangle$ and larger values of $R_{\rm MSP}$, by a factor of $\sim 2-8$.
+For a more detailed comparison, see Appendix \ref{sec:app-comparison}.